imkalimu/imkalimu.github.io/README.md

 AI Pong using NEAT Algorithm (February 2024 – May 2024)
 - Developed an AI-driven Pong game environment in Python, incorporating interaction and AI player training
-- Utilized the NEAT (NeuroEvolution of Augmenting Topologies) algorithm to establish a foundation for machine learning and adaptive AI behavior
+- Utilized the NEAT (NeuroEvolution of Augmenting Topologies) algorithm to establish a foundation for AI behavior
-Completed performance assessments to evaluate AI training effectiveness and graphical integration
+- Completed performance assessments to evaluate AI training effectiveness and graphical integration

 ### SKILLS & INTERESTS
 ---------------------------------------------------------